 Camouflage Non-Prototypical Curves

-Granted, very tight turns do not always look prototypical and realistic, but if the unusual look of tight turns bothers you and you don't have space to widen them, you can camouflage your curves with tunnels and narrow canyons.
+Granted, very tight turns do not always look prototypical and realistic, but if the unusual look of tight turns is bothersome and there is no space to widen them, camouflage the curves with tunnels and narrow canyons.
 The N-Scale layout shown here has a simple track plan using a tunnel and mountain to hide the curves and divide the scene.

-If you hide tight curves, don't forget the limitations imposed by them.
-Camouflaging doesn't let you run six-axle locomotives—it just makes the trains that you are able to run look more realistic.
+When hiding tight curves, don't forget the limitations imposed by them.
+Camouflaging doesn't allow a run for six-axle locomotives—it just makes the trains that are able to run look more realistic.
 In any case, remember to never let other people's opinions spoil your fun.Continue to 9 of 10 below.

 09 of 10